 We all know February is the month for love, did you know it is also American Heart Month?
-Heart disease is the leading cause of death for women in the United States, killing one in five women in 2017.
-The CDC has also determined that certain types of heart disease are also signficant risk factors for severity of illness related to COVID-19.
+Heart disease is the leading cause of death for women in the United States, killing one in three women annually.
 Heart disease, a broad term, includes several types of heart ailments with the most common being coronary heart disease.
 Heart disease is often silent, with symptoms only being noticed after an event such as a heart attack.
 So what do we look for?
 What can we do?
 Plenty.

 Symptoms of Heart Disease in Women